- Go sightseeing, scout street art, taste coffee, and pub hop in Melbourne

 Day 1: Arrive in Melbourne

-The evening is at your leisure to enjoy a nice welcome dinner, along with exploring the local bar and pub scene—maybe even catch some live music.
+The evening is at your leisure to enjoy a nice welcome dinner and explore the local bar and pub scene—maybe even catch some live music.

 Day 2: Travel Great Ocean Road